project-flotta/project-flotta.github.io/_posts/2022-03-02-getting-started-project-flotta.markdown

 [Noobaa](https://noobaa.github.io/) is data service that provides S3 object-store interface.
 Flotta's Edge API enables edge devices to send application data to S3 endpoint, into a bucket claim created automatically for each device at registration time.
+By default, [_Object Bucket Claim_](https://github.com/kube-object-storage/lib-bucket-provisioner/blob/master/doc/design/object-bucket-lib.md#design) (OBC) auto-creation is disabled.
+To enable it, follow the instructions [below](#enable-object-bucket-claim-auto-creation).
+To use _Noobaa_ to create a bucket claim for each device on registration you must enable OBC auto-creation.

 For Installing [Noobaa](https://noobaa.github.io/) on the cluster, follow _Noobaa_'s [installation guide](https://github.com/noobaa/noobaa-operator#usage).
 Note that _Noobaa_ requires additional resources, therefore additional memory and CPU are needed (+2 cpu, +5Gi memory).
 _Noobaa_ also requires a local storage class and a default storage class to be present on the cluster.

-In order to skip the _Noobaa_ installation, follow the steps [below](#disable-object-bucket-claim-auto-creation) to disable Object Bucket claim auto-creation.

 ### Install Flotta Operator
 To deploy the latest version of the _Flotta_ operator execute following command: